Updated: Feb 21

 Why do you pray for God to change someone's heart if God cannot do that without 'violating'* the person's free will?

 Why did you choose God and the person next to you didn't?
 Are you better or smarter than them?

 How did you manage to choose God if the Bible explicitly states that we are dead in our sins and transgressions, that no one seeks God and that no one is righteous?

 How can God use humans to write down His Word if He never infringes on someone's will ~ or if the will is free?

-* Note, God does not 'violate' someone's will as many Arminians (adherents of free will) claim, rather God regenerates the will or restores the will.
-A person is not brought kicking and screaming against his will to paradise, but rather as the prophet Ezekiel states, God gives the person a new heart, opens his/her eyes that they willingly come to God and do His will.
-Man's will is changed and thus the choices man makes out of this changed heart and will reflect it.
+* Note, God does not 'violate' someone's will as many Arminians claim, rather God regenerates the will or restores the will.
+A person is not brought kicking and screaming against his will to paradise, but rather as the prophet Ezekiel states, God gives the person a new heart and opens his/her eyes so that they willingly come to God and do His will.
+Man's will is changed and thus the choices man makes out of this changed heart will reflect it.

 'The Potter's Freedom' by Dr James White